eklavyasaxena/IBM-Unsupervised-Machine-Learning-Capstone-k-Means-Clustering/Influence-of-NYC-Neighborhood-Venues-on-Crime Rate/README.md

     1. Link: <https://cocl.us/new_york_dataset>

-    2. Description: Provides the addresses of neighborhood of NYC in json format.
+    2. Description: This dataset will provide the addresses of neighborhood of NYC in json format.

 3. NYPD Complaint Data Historic